alexeygrigorev/mlwiki.org/index.php/Entity-Relationship_Model.md

 ---
-title: "Entity-Relationship Model"
 layout: default
 permalink: /index.php/Entity-Relationship_Model
+tags:
+- databases
+- relational-databases
+title: Entity-Relationship Model
 ---

-# Entity-Relationship Model

 ## Entity-Relationship Model
 An entity–relationship model (ER model) is a [Data Model](Data_Model) for describing a [Database](Database) in an abstract way at a conceptual level.